 ARBenefits is a comprehensive major medical health plan, with Covered Services including preventive care, Physician Services, Hospital admissions, and Outpatient Care, prescription drug coverage, behavioral/mental health services, rehabilitation, Emergency Care, and much more.
 It is important to remember that not every medical service is covered by the Plan.
 Certain exclusions and limitations do exist and it is the members' responsibility to understand the Covered Services under this Plan.
+Please refer to the Plan Exclusion section for specific exclusions under this Plan.

-Some services require prior approval before the Plan will consider the expense as a Covered Service.
+Some services require Prior Approval before the Plan will consider the expense as a Covered Service.
 This process is referred to as Utilization Management and can be a very effective plan management tool.
 See the Cost Management Section for more information regarding Utilization Management.

 Because of the high cost of some services or treatments, as well as the difficulty in some cases of determining whether services are really needed, the Plan includes coverage for such services or treatments but place limits on the extent of coverage by limiting the number of Provider visits or treatments received during a Calendar Year or other specified period of time.
 This section describes medical services, drugs, supplies, tests, and equipment for which coverage is provided under the Plan, provided all terms, conditions, exclusions, and limitations of the Plan, including the six coverage criteria, are satisfied.
-Specific limitations applicable to each covered medical service, drug, supply, test, or equipment are identified in the Schedules of Benefits and in this section.
+Specific limitations applicable to each covered medical service, drug, supply, test, or equipment are identified in the Schedule of Benefits and in this section.

-Coverage is subject to all terms, conditions, exclusions, and limitations of the Plan set forth in this document, the Claims Administrator's established Coverage Policy, and any applicable Deductible, Coinsurance, and Copayment obligations described in the Schedules of Benefits.
-For a description of the amount of these obligations and how they may vary depending upon whether the Member selects an In-Network or Out-of-Network Provider, Members can refer to the definition of Allowance or Allowable Charge as set out in the Defined Terms Section and the Schedules of Benefits.
+Coverage is subject to all terms, conditions, exclusions, and limitations of the Plan set forth in this document, the Claims Administrator's established Coverage Policy, and any applicable Deductible, Coinsurance, and Copayment obligations described in the Schedule of Benefits.
+For a description of the amount of these obligations and how they may vary depending upon whether the Member selects an In-Network or Out-of-Network Provider, Members can refer to the definition of Allowance or Allowable Charge as set out in the Defined Terms Section and the Schedule of Benefits.